“The Ecopreneur” Content Series

 The under-30 Ecopreneur behind the innovative solution SeaGraze™.

 Imagine being 21 years old and studying to become a medical doctor.
 While researching, you come across intriguing scientific studies about a type of red algae called Asparagopsis taxiformis.
-Scientists in Australia have identified this marine plant species as an effective solution for reducing methane emissions when fed to livestock, which accounts for approx 15% of global greenhouse gas emissions.
+Scientists in Australia have identified this marine plant species as an effective solution for reducing methane emissions when fed to livestock, which accounts for approximately 15% of global greenhouse gas emissions.
 A year later, captivated by the possibilities, you realize that no one is currently working on producing red algae at scale.
 Recognizing a gap in the market, you decide to take action, from Turkey to Hawaii.

-Meet Alexia Akbay, a young ecopreneur who has taken matters into her own hands.
+Meet Alexia Akbay, the young ecopreneur who has taken matters into her own hands.
 In a Q&A session with Megan Gilbert, Alexia shares her motivation for combating climate change and discusses how Indigenous Hawaiian culture has shaped her perspective.
 Her insights reflect her journey as a foreign settler striving to coexist with and draw from the region's natural resources.

 “I’ve realized that, as a foreigner in Hawaii, I’m responsible for preserving the knowledge and culture here.”